-(1) Every person who produces water from permitted wells located, or to be located, within the District, when all or any part of such water is transported for use, or for intended use, off the property from which the water is produced, and is transported out of the District must register the production under this Rule.
+- (a) Registration required, in addition to Operating/Drilling Permit - (1) Every person who produces water from permitted wells located, or to be located, within the District, when all or any part of such water is transported for use, or for intended use, off the property from which the water is produced, and is transported out of the District must register the production under this Rule.

-The term "property from which the water is produced" as used in this subsection
+The term "property from which the water is produced" as used in this subsection shall be construed to mean water rights owned or controlled by a person within a contiguous acreage tract situated within the District.
+Transportation of water is restricted to transportation by means which comply with Rule 2 and transportation by those means requires registration under this Rule.

-(b) Registration application.

-(1) The registration provided for herein must be filed with the District on the form or forms provided by the District, and such registration must be completed and submitted to the District prior to the proposed transporting of water, all in accordance with the provisions of this Rule.

-(2) An application for the transportation of water for which a registration is required under this Rule must:

-(A) be in writing and sworn to;

-(B) contain the name and address of the applicant;

-(C) identify the actual or anticipated number, location, pump size, and production capacity of the wells from which the water to be transported is produced or to be produced;

-(D) describe as specifically as possible the anticipated proposed transportation facilities;

-(E) state the nature and purposes of the proposed use and the anticipated amount of water to be used for each purpose;

-(F) state the anticipated time within which any proposed construction or alteration is to begin;

-(G) state the presently anticipated duration required for the proposed use of the water; and

-(H) state where the water is to be used.

-(c) The registrant shall file reports in compliance with Rule 6.1.

-(d) All transporting facilities for wells subject to the requirement of this rule shall be equipped with flow meters meeting District Meter Standards and available for District inspection at any time, during normal business hours.
+- (b) Registration application. - (1) The registration provided for herein must be filed with the District on the form or forms provided by the District, and such registration must be completed and submitted to the District prior to the proposed transporting of water, all in accordance with the provisions of this Rule. - (2) An application for the transportation of water for which a registration is required under this Rule must: - (A) be in writing and sworn to; - (B) contain the name and address of the applicant; - (C) identify the actual or anticipated number, location, pump size, and production capacity of the wells from which the water to be transported is produced or to be produced; - (D) describe as specifically as possible the anticipated proposed transportation facilities; - (E) state the nature and purposes of the proposed use and the anticipated amount of water to be used for each purpose; - (F) state the anticipated time within which any proposed construction or alteration is to begin; - (G) state the presently anticipated duration required for the proposed use of the water; and - (H) state where the water is to be used. - (c) The registrant shall file reports in compliance with Rule 6.1. - (d) All transporting facilities for wells subject to the requirement of this rule shall be equipped with flow meters meeting District Meter Standards and available for District inspection at any time, during normal business hours.